FrancoSpeziali/node-file-system-promises-solution/README.md

 ## What you will be doing

-This project test your knowledge on:
+This project will allow you to practise using:

-- the filesystem (fs) in node.js
+> the filesystem (fs) in node.js

 This project assumes you've already had experience with:

-- JavaScript
+> - JavaScript
-- Promise API
+> - Promise API

 ## Tasks